moondance-labs/tanssi-docs/learn/tanssi/external-security-providers/symbiotic.md

 ```

-Symbiotic's flexible design allows any party to pick and choose what fits their use case best, for example, vaults can choose what forms of collateral they accept, operators can decide which networks they provide services to,decentralized networks can customize their use case and define the desired security form (which collaterals are accepted, for example) and ratios.
+Symbiotic's flexible design allows every party to decide on setups that best fit their use cases.
+For example, vaults can choose what forms of collateral they accept, operators can determine which networks they want to provide services to, and decentralized networks can customize their use case and define the level of security (which collaterals are accepted, for example) they need.

 The following sections describe the protocol's main components.

 ### Vaults {: #vaults }

-[Vaults](https://docs.symbiotic.fi/modules/vault/introduction){targte=\_blank} are the economic backbone of the protocol, managing liquidity and deposits from restakers, connecting operators and networks, distributing rewards to restakers and operators, and penalizing bad actors.
+[Vaults](https://docs.symbiotic.fi/modules/vault/introduction){targte=\_blank} are protocol's economic backbone.
+They manage liquidity and deposits from restakers, connect operators and networks, distribute rewards to restakers and operators, and penalize bad actors.

-Vaults are programmable and many vaults with different setups can coexist, each one serving a different purpose.
+Vaults are programmable, and many vaults with different setups can coexist, each serving a different purpose.
 Vaults are managed by curators, who have the responsibility of deciding on critical matters such as:

 - **Accounting** - curators configure deposits and withdrawals, which [assets](https://app.symbiotic.fi/restake){target=\_blank} the vault accepts as valid collaterals
-- **Delegation Strategies** - curators define how the stake in the vault is delegated accross operators and networks
+- **Delegation Strategies** - curators define how the stake in the vault is delegated across operators and networks

-Vaults managers also whitelist the operators and networks to work with.
-Since the operators get delegated stake, and could potentially get slashed, they have to be accepted by the vault managers before starting to provide validation services to the networks.
-In a similar note, vault managers analyze and authorize each network the vault will secure, taking into consideration, for example, the rewards the netwok offers, and other characteristics.
+Vault managers also whitelist the operators and networks to work with.
+Since the operators get delegated stake and could potentially get slashed, they must be accepted by the vault managers before providing validation services to the networks.
+On a similar note, vault managers analyze and authorize each network the vault will secure, taking into consideration, for example, the rewards the network offers.

-Vault managers also designate [resolvers](https://docs.symbiotic.fi/modules/counterparties/resolvers){target=\_blank}, who are responsible for approving or vetoing [slashing event](https://docs.symbiotic.fi/modules/vault/slasher){target=\_blank} caused by operators on networks with [veto slashing](https://docs.symbiotic.fi/modules/vault/slasher#veto-slashing){target=\_blank} support, like Tanssi Network.
+Vault managers also designate [resolvers](https://docs.symbiotic.fi/modules/counterparties/resolvers){target=\_blank}, who are responsible for approving or vetoing [slashing events](https://docs.symbiotic.fi/modules/vault/slasher){target=\_blank} caused by operators on networks with [veto-slashing](https://docs.symbiotic.fi/modules/vault/slasher#veto-slashing){target=\_blank} support, like the Tanssi Network.

 ### Operators {: #operators }

 [Node operators](/node-operators/){target=\_blank} are entities or individuals responsible for running the [nodes (also known as operators or validators)](https://docs.symbiotic.fi/modules/counterparties/operators){target=\_blank}, which are the computational components validating the networks' transactions.
-They are responsible for the nodes configuration, hardware setup, uptime, and performance.
+They are responsible for the nodes' configuration, hardware setup, uptime, and performance.

 Node operators opt-in to provide services to networks, which must accept their request.
 Also, they opt-in to provide services in vaults, which must accept their request.

-Once an operator has been accepted by a vault, and a network connected to that vault, the node can start providing validation services to that network, receiving rewards in exchange.
+Once an operator has been accepted by a vault and a network connected to that vault, the node can start providing validation services to that network, receiving rewards in exchange.

 ### Networks {: #networks }

 [Networks](https://docs.symbiotic.fi/modules/counterparties/networks){target=\_blank} are the actively validated services or appchains.
 These application-specific blockchains can be a use case from a wide range of industries, such as Gaming, Defi, RWAs, and others, and are the platforms that, through dApps, the end users interact with.

-Since operators opt-in to provide services to networks and the vault managers must accept the networks, the developers are responsible for defining, controlling, and adapting their methodology for onboarding, incentivizing (rewards mechanism), and slashing operators.
+Since operators opt-in to provide services to networks and the vault managers must accept the networks, the developers are responsible for defining, controlling, and adapting their methodology for onboarding, rewarding, and slashing operators.

+!!! note
+    Appchains deployed through Tanssi don't need to work on the relation with vaults and operators since the Tanssi protocol deals with those complexities.

 ## Tanssi with Symbiotic {: #tanssi-symbiotic }